SECTION .1600 – REGULATIONS GOVERNING THE ADMINITRATION OF THE CONTINUING LEGAL EDUCATION PROGRAM

 27 NCAC 01D .1601 General Requirements for PROGRAM Approval

 (a) Approval.
-CLE activities may be approved upon the written application of a sponsor, other than an accredited sponsor, or of an active member on an individual program basis.
-An application for such CLE course approval shall meet the following requirements:
+CLE programs may be approved upon the written application of a sponsor, including a registered sponsor, or of an active member on an individual program basis.
+An application for such CLE program approval shall meet the following requirements:

 (1) If advance approval is requested by a sponsor, the application and supporting documentation, including one substantially complete set of the written materials to be distributed at the course or program, shall be submitted at least 50 days prior to the date on which the course or program is scheduled.
 If advance approval is requested by an active member, the application need not include a complete set of written materials.

 (2) In all other cases, the application and supporting documentation shall be submitted by the sponsor not later than 50 days after the date the course or program was presented or prior to the end of the calendar year in which the course or program was presented, whichever is earlier.
 Active members requesting credit must submit the application and supporting documentation within 50 days after the date the course or program was presented or, if the 50 days have elapsed, as soon as practicable after receiving notice from the board that the course accreditation request was not submitted by the sponsor.

 (3) The application shall be submitted on a form furnished by the board.

 (4) The application shall contain all information requested on the form.

 (5) The application shall be accompanied by a course outline or brochure that describes the content, identifies the teachers, lists the time devoted to each topic, and shows each date and location at which the program will be offered.

 (6) The application shall include a detailed calculation of the total CLE hours and hours of professional responsibility.